A Posteriori Error Estimation for the p-curl Problem: A posteriori error estimator

 \section{A posteriori error estimator}

-This section contains the main result of this paper, Theorem \ref{reliability}.
-The proof follows the usual residual-based approach except for the treatment of the nonconformity and nonlinearity.
-We begin with Lemma \ref{lem:GO} which is essentially equivalent to Galerkin orthogonality.
+This section contains the main result of this paper, Theorem \ref{thm:main_thm2}.
+The proof follows the usual residual-based approach except for the treatment of the non-conformity and nonlinearity.
+We begin with Lemma \ref{ncTest} which enables us to test the weak formulation with a larger test space.
 This is then used to bound the error, as stated in Theorem \ref{thm:main_thm1}.
-Afterwards, stability estimates for both the trace operator and the Sch\"oberl's quasi-interpolation operator allow us to combine the local estimate into a global estimate of Theorem \ref{thm:main_thm2}.
+Afterwards, stability estimates for both the trace operator and Sch\"oberl's quasi-interpolation operator allow us to combine the local estimate into a global estimate of Theorem \ref{thm:main_thm2}.